rlucas11/panelCodeR/README.md

 The ALT model is equivalent to the predetermined DPM with a linear slope.

-### Latent Growth Model with Structured Residuals
+### Latent Curve Model with Structured Residuals

-The LGM-SC model is equivalent to the RI-CLPM with a linear slope.
+The LCM-SC model is equivalent to the RI-CLPM with a linear slope.

 ### Measurement Model